TACC/SyncMeTool/README.md

 SyncDirPath=c:g:.up and there is a change in ~/g, the output would
 be:

-    % syncMe up
+    % syncMe pull

-    [up]: On branch: main,   in directory: c
+    [pull]: On branch: main,   in directory: c
-    [up]: On branch: main,   in directory: .up
+    [pull]: On branch: main,   in directory: .up

-    [up]: On branch: main,   in directory: g f709426..18ef6e4  main       -> origin/main
+    [pull]: On branch: main,   in directory: g f709426..18ef6e4  main       -> origin/main
     Updating f709426..18ef6e4
     Fast-forward